49ers start 3-game gauntlet with 37-8 win over Packers

 Packers: RT Bryan Bulaga left in the first quarter with a knee injury.

-49ers: G Mike Person left in the fourth quarter with a stinger.
+49ers: G Mike Person left in the fourth quarter with a stinger. … DT Jullian Taylor left late in the game with a jaw injury.

 UP NEXT